 C12.05.
 The Congregation Council shall be responsible for the financial and property matters of this congregation.

 a.
-The Congregation Council shall be the board of directors of this congregation.
-As such it shall be responsible for maintaining and protecting its property and the management of its business and fiscal affairs.
-It shall have the powers and be subject to the obligations that pertain to such boards under the laws of the State of California except as otherwise provided herein.
+The Congregation Council shall be the board of directors of this congregation and, as such, shall be responsible for maintaining and protecting its property and managing its business and fiscal affairs.
+It shall have the powers and be subject to the obligations that pertain to such boards under the laws of the State of California, except as otherwise provided herein.

 b.
-The Congregation Council shall not have the authority to buy, sell, or encumber real property unless specifically authorized to do so by a meeting of the congregation.
+The Congregation Council shall not have the authority to buy, sell, or encumber real property unless specifically authorized to do so by a meeting of this congregation.

 c.
 The Congregation Council may enter into contracts for items not included in the budget if the total amount of all additional spending does not exceed ten (10) percent of the budget.

 d.
-The Congregation Council shall prepare an annual budget for adoption by this congregation, shall supervise the expenditure of funds in accordance therewith following its adoption, and may incur obligations more than five (5) percent in excess of the anticipated receipts only after approval by a Congregation Meeting.
-The budget shall include this congregation’s full indicated share in support of the wider ministry being carried on in partnership with the synod, and churchwide organization and other benevolent causes that further the mission of Bethel.
+The Congregation Council shall prepare an annual budget for adoption by this congregation, shall supervise the expenditure of funds in accordance therewith following its adoption, and may incur obligations of more than five (5) percent in excess of the anticipated receipts only after approval by a Congregation Meeting.
+The budget shall include this congregation’s full indicated share in support of the wider ministry being carried on in collaboration with the synod and churchwide organization and other benevolent causes that further the mission of Bethel.

 e.
-The Congregation Council shall ensure that the financial affairs of this congregation are being conducted efficiently, giving particular attention to the prompt payment of all obligations and to the regular forwarding of benevolence monies to the synodical treasurer.
+The Congregation Council shall ensure that the financial affairs of this congregation are being conducted efficiently, giving particular attention to the prompt payment of all obligations and to the regular forwarding of mission support monies to the synod treasurer.

 f.
 The Parish Administrator oversees this congregation’s investments and its total insurance program; these actions are to be affirmed by Congregation Council.